What Is MS?

 While multiple sclerosis is not hereditary, genetics are believed to play a role.
 In the U.S., the chances of developing MS are one in 750.
 Having a first-degree relative (parent, sibling) increases the risk to up to 5%.
 An identical twin of someone with MS has a 25% chance of being diagnosed with the disorder.
-It is thought there is an outside trigger and genetics only makes certain people susceptible to getting MS. which is why the disease is not considered hereditary.
+It is thought there is an outside trigger, as genetics only makes certain people susceptible to getting MS, which is why the disease is not considered hereditary.
 Genes may make a person more likely to develop the disease, but it is believed that there still is an additional outside trigger that makes it happen.

 Types of MS

 There are four different types of multiple sclerosis that have been identified and each type can have symptoms ranging from mild to severe.
-The different types of MS can help predict the course of the disease and the patient's response to treatment.
+The different types of MS can help predict the course of the disease and a patient's response to treatment.
 The four types of MS are discussed on the next four slides.